shariharan2002/ECSO/README.md

 We submit our algorithm "Evolutionary Constraint-aware algorithm for Submodular Optimization - ECSO" developed by :
 1. Hariharan Subramanian - Indian Institute of Management, Mumbai/Georgia Institute of Technology
-2. Reshma Churayil Chandrasekaran - Indian Institute of Management, Bangalore
+2. Reshma Chirayil Chandrasekharan - Indian Institute of Management, Bangalore

 towards the Competition - Evolutionary Submodular Optimisation GECCO 2025!